 Anagolay orbits the sun every 907 days (2.48 years), coming as close as 1.02 AU and reaching as far as 2.65 AU from the sun.
-Anagolay is about 0.5 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, comparable in size to the Golden Gate Bridge.
+Anagolay is about 0.5 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Anagolay's orbit is 0.04 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Anagolay has 7 close approaches predicted in the coming decades:

 |Nov.
 27, 2079||16,720,672||8.549|

 |Dec.
 31, 2161||6,982,823||5.787|

 |Nov.
 22, 2171||27,596,520||10.841|

 Anagolay's orbit is determined by observations dating back to Dec.
 14, 1982.
 It was last officially observed on Sept.
 19, 2019.
 The IAU Minor Planet Center records 173 observations used to determine its orbit.